jeremenichelli/personal-site/README.md

 All font sizes are a close match to the Major Second Scale, with some little exceptions, like page dates or elements with monospace fonts.
 This rule applies for desktop sizes, for mobile they are adapted but not caring much about the scale proportions.

-The initial position in the scale is `0` at `18px` and each font size rule has a comment on its size with the equivalent value in pixels and position in the scale.
+The initial position in the scale is `0` at `18px` and each font size rule has a comment on its side with the equivalent value in pixels and position in the scale.
 When the font size is proximate to a position in the scale but not exact the `~` character is used to signal the closest position.

+_I used [type-scale.com](type-scale.com) a lot, to figure out these numbers._

 ## JavaScript bundling